Deb-Aru/more-less-box-2/README.md

 # more-less-box-2
 And expandable box for news article created for City's MA Interactive Journalism course

-<p>The box has a click button that allows to open and close it.</p>
+The box has a click button that allows to open and close it.

-You need to include some text (<h2>for example a Lorem Ipsum text </h2>) to check how the box will look like.
+You need to include some text (<h1>for example a Lorem Ipsum text </h1>) to check how the box will look like.

 Create an h1 headline and add a title